Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Watterson estimators for autopolyploids

 A particularly interesting and challenging set of data is represented by polyploid genomes.
 Species with ploidy greater than 2 are highly interesting from an evolutionary point of view, as well as economically in agrobiotech and breeding since it involves many commercial species of plants (e.g. potato, sugar cane) and fishes (e.g. Salmonidae).

 Polyploid species are difficult both to sequence and to analyze, due to the complex homology/paralogy relation between the constituent genomes.
 However, some polyploids can be treated by the methods developed here.
-In particular, autotetra ploid populations follow the standard coalescent as shown by \cite{Arnoldetal2012}, and this can be extended to autopolyploids that have similar transition probability matrices .
+In particular, autopolyploids are polyploid organisms with different homologous chromosomes from the same species.
+Autotetra ploid populations follow the standard coalescent as shown by \cite{Arnoldetal2012}, and this can be extended to autopolyploids that have similar transition probability matrices .
 Here we present estimators of variability for populations of autopolyploid species.